Sovendus-GmbH/Sovendus-Integrations-Documentation/api/coupon-redemption-api/README.md

 - When inserting the transaction into your shop system's 'Order DB'

 > [!WARNING]
+> **Important**
-> **Important:** The API call must happen just-in-time with the order and not be deferred, such as during a monthly reconciliation.
+> The API call must happen just-in-time with the order and not be deferred, such as during a monthly reconciliation.

 ## 🛠️ Technical Implementation